Ninety days Parayan (prayer) of

 Worried Maharishi Brigu left Kailas, unaware of what was in store in Vaikund where he had to meet Lord Vishnu to extend the invitation to attend the sacrificial ceremony as Athithi.

-Lord Vishnu too cursed, Sage Brigu’s pride banished
+Lord Vishnu cursed, Brigu’s pride banished

-Lord Vishnu lifted him up and inquired reason for his visit when Maharishi explained the purpose for which he came and requested Lord Vishnu to reach the venue to accept the oblation as chief Athithi and bless for the success of the Sacrificial ceremony for the ultimate cause for which it was being held.
+Lord Vishnu lifted him up and inquired reason for his visit when Maharishi explained the purpose for which he came and requested Lord Vishnu to reach the venue to accept the oblation as chief Athithi and bless for the success of the sacrificial ceremony for the ultimate cause for which it was being performed.
 Lord Vishnu gladly accepted the invitation and promised to reach the site to accept the oblation and to bless the cause.

-Story of Goddess Lakshmi’s previous incarnation
+Goddess Lakshmi’s previous incarnation

-Since she sat in penance in their ashram along with the sages showing exemplary command on chanting Vedic hymns, the sages holding the Yagya named the unknown destitute as Vedavati.
+Since she sat in penance in their ashram along with the sages showing exemplary command and chanted Vedic hymns, the sages performing the Yagya named the unknown destitute as Vedavati.
 However how long could she hide herself from the watchful eyes of Ravan?
-One day, he chanced to find her hiding in the ashram and came running down to take her away.
+One day, he chanced to find her hiding in the ashram and came running to take her away.
 Unable to escape from him, the girl ran around the ashram and finally fell into the burning Yagya pyre to end her life, but not before leaving a curse on Ravan that since he had attempted to insult a hapless female, he would meet his death only by a hapless woman.
 Her curse fructified later when Ravan meet his death due to Goddess Sita.
 However Ravan did not know that she had jumped into the fire to escape from him.